wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 ### Dragon Isles

 * Ancient Waygate locations in all zones.
 Learn more about [Mastering the Waygates](https://www.wowhead.com/achievement=16292/mastering-the-waygates).
-* Dragonriding Rally.
+* Dragonriding Rally in all zones.
 Race against other racers in [Dragonriding](https://www.wowhead.com/guide/dragonriding/races-overview-rewards).
 * Elemental Storm locations in all zones.
 Learn to become a [Storm Chaster](https://www.wowhead.com/achievement=16490/storm-chaser).
-* Tuskarr Fishing Hole locations.
+* Tuskarr Fishing Hole locations in all zones.
 Become a [Tuskarr fishing expert](https://www.wowhead.com/guide/professions/fishing/iskaara-tuskarr-fishing-holes).
-* Grand Hunt locations in all zones.
-Learn to become a [Hunt Master](https://www.wowhead.com/achievement=16540/hunt-master).
 * Zaralek Cavern cave entrances in all zones.
 Be sure to [Explore Zaralek Cavern](https://www.wowhead.com/achievement=17766/explore-zaralek-cavern).

 ### The Waking Shores